 2) Don’t order the Prawn Koliwada, it’s really nice but costs 300 bucks, and that’s a bit unreasonable.
-But if you do have that kind of money lying around I couldn’t recommend it more, it’s insane.
-Or better yet you could invest that money in a local food website run by an incredibly handsome boy from Khar.
+But if you do have that kind of money lying around we couldn’t recommend it more, it’s pretty good.
+Or better yet you could invest that money in a local food website, the best of its kind.

 3) If you insist on ordering gin please don’t ask for a Schweppes.
 That’s basically just begging the waiter to piss in your food.
 Call for a Sprite.